graalvm/graalvm-demos/native-image/databases/oracle-jdbc-tls-encrypted/README.md

     ./mvnw native:compile
     ```
     The executable `messages-store` will be created under _target/_.

-    In case of this demo, the build required the argument `--enable-all-security-services` passed within the plugin configuration in _pom.xml_.

 3. Run the application by passing some text as an argument (up to 200 characters):
     - from a JAR file: